letaprodoit/lapdi-easy-dev/README.txt

 Includes all of the features of the standard version AND…

 * Checks for browser type and version (currently supports Chrome, Firefox, Safari, Opera and IE detection)
-* Add additional `external URL links` to your plugins description
 * Add form fields (metadata) to posts
 * Add form fields (metadata) to categories
 * Check for `incompatible plugins` on activate